Last updated: August 24, 2022

 - Spit Bridge to Manly

-Each section can be completed in one day, but of course you’re free to combine multiple sections and complete the whole trek in a shorter timeframe.
+Each section can be completed in one day, but you’re free to combine multiple sections and complete the whole trek in a shorter timeframe.

 We’ve graded this walking track as hard, but only because of the distance.
-Apart from that, the track between Bondi and Manly never gets super challenging and can easily be completed by anyone with a reasonable level of fitness.
+Apart from that, the track between Bondi and Manly never gets super challenging and can easily be completed by anyone with a reasonable fitness level.

 The Six Sections of the Bondi to Manly Walk